yamasuto/BookTechyo.github.io/docs/maui/en-US/windows/maui.md

 ## 4. Contact

-If you have any questions or inquiries regarding this app, please [contact us via the homepage](https://yamasuto.github.io/BookTechyo.github.io/contact/en-US/).
+If you have any questions or inquiries regarding this app, please [contact via the homepage](https://yamasuto.github.io/BookTechyo.github.io/contact/en-US/).

 ---